Learning to Swim. First30.

 The thing about addiction is that it ends in institutions and death.
 Those are the options.
 It will kill you unless someone locks you up first.
 It could be jail.
 It could be a hospital or rehabilitation center.
 The lucky person gets caught before she kills others or herself.

 Well, let me tell you why this guy is a shining star.
 He didn't pretend to have a degree in everything brain related to addiction.
 He didn't claim to be cured.
-He just understood and did not give leeway to addicts.
+He just understood and did not give leeway to people over-using drugs, even legal ones like alcohol.
 We're always searching for the caveat.
 The way to get more of what we want.
 The way to control the situation that is uncontrollable.
 He had the same two answers to every question.

 Question: "I am an alcoholic, but I plan to smoke weed.
 I do not have a problem with weed."
 Answer: "Pick another seat on the Titanic."